National Straw Hat Day

 When most Americans think of the Panama Hat, they immediately think of Theodore “Teddy” Roosevelt, the iconic American President responsible both for the building of the Panama Canal, and the inspiration for the ‘Teddy Bear’.
 Then there is the mokorotlo, a hat that is part of the traditional garb of the Sotho (South Africa & Lesotho) people.
 This straw hat is so important to their culture that it has become their national symbol, even appearing on their flag and license plates.

 These hats are fantastic in their flexibility of use, if you’re in an area where you want to keep the sun off your head but you also what your head to be able to breathe, a loosely woven straw hat is just the thing you need.
 On the other hand if you live in a rainy climate and want something to keep your (sometimes rather intense) rains off your head, you go for a tightly woven straw hat like those found in Japan and China.
 Needless to say, there’s as many designs and uses for these hats as there are people!

-How to Celebrate Straw Hat Day
+How to celebrate National Straw Hat Day

-Straw Hat Day is best celebrated by going out and getting yourself a new straw hat!
+National Straw Hat Day is best celebrated by going out and getting yourself a new straw hat!
 You can find them in almost any size, shape, and even material.
 Whether you go for a traditional straw hat made from wheat straw, or something more exotic like the Baku Straw hat made from stalks of the Talipot Palm, Straw Day is your chance to add to your wardrobe and experience a new art!
 You can even make your own if you’re feeling particularly adventurous!